Janneman84/ShrinkWrapText/README.md

  }
 ```
 Make sure to put `layout(measureText)` at the end of the modifier chain, or else you may get unexpected results.

+You can optionally turn shrink-wrapping on/off with the first argument, like `ShrinkWrap(false) {...}`.
 </details>

 ## License